 Our Kansas City law firm handles personal injury cases on a contingency fee basis.

 One of the most common questions our firm is asked by injury victims have is how much does it cost to hire a personal injury attorney.
-It may surprise you to learn that, if our law firm represents you in your injury case, you pay nothing up front.
+It may surprise you to learn that, when our law firm represents you in your injury case, you pay nothing up front.
 This is because we handle injury and accident claims on a contingency fee basis.
 A contingency fee means: “if there is no recovery for you, then our firm is paid nothing.”

 What are the benefits of a contingency fee?